TheScruffyKat/EOSforVR/README.md

 [Want to easily use Photon in your game?
 Check out PhotonVR by fchb!](https://github.com/fchb1239/PhotonVR)

-> ⚠️This package is not finished yet
+> ⚠️This package is no longer in development.
+A new remade version will be available [here!](https://github.com/TheScruffyKat/chartreux.vr)

 ## This package is not possible without these amazing packages!